Inflectra/rapise-documentation/docs/Guide/tutorial_web_using_javascript.md

 This section will demonstrate how you can use Rapise to inspect the objects in a web page and Learn them for testing using the **JavaScript test script language** instead of the **Rapise Visual Language (RVL)** that was illustrated in the main [Tutorial: Web Testing (RVL)](tutorial_record_and_playback.md).

-This is useful in cases where you have more complex applications to test and you want to be able to use the power of a full programming language such as JavaScript to iterate over data, perform calculations and use `if…then…else` branches to follow different steps during the test.
+This is useful in cases where you have more complex applications to test and you want to be able to use the power of a full programming language such as JavaScript to process data, perform calculations and implement complex flow of control.

-To record a script in JavaScript mode pass first 3 chapters from [Tutorial: Web Testing (RVL)](tutorial_record_and_playback.md):

-- Open Rapise and Create New Test
-- Open the Application Under Test
-- Record Test Steps

-The only thing you need to do differently is to select JavaScript mode during new test creation.

 ## Open Rapise and Create New Test